LucasDelfino92/morrowindsharp/modlist.md

   - MO2 will tell you there's no game data on top level.
 Right click **Data Files** and click **Set data directory**.
 Untick **True_Scourge_zerosouls.esp**.
 Click **OK**.
 - [**Wizards Staff for Wizards**](https://www.nexusmods.com/morrowind/mods/48302) by Endify: gives a Wizards Staff to high ranking members of the Mages Guild, four in total.

+The following plugins are dirty and require cleaning.
+[Follow the instructions here](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#plugin-cleaning) on how to clean plugins using TESTool and tes3cmd.

+- **Dubdilla Location Fix.esp**
+- **Divayth Fyr Puzzle Fixed.ESP**
+- **true corprus.esp**

 [Always remember to follow these steps to ensure your setup is working appropiately.](https://github.com/Sigourn/morrowind-improved/blob/master/mendingmw.md#finishing-touches)

 ## VISUALS